Overview

 Myrtle Beach Skywheel

-If you can’t find it on the Myrtle Beach Boardwalk, you don’t need it!
-Besides dozens of restaurants, you’ll find souvenir shops, beachwear stores and more, all conveniently located somewhere along the 1.2-mile Boardwalk.
-The undisputed heart & soul of Boardwalk stores is the Gay Dolphin Gift Cove, family-owned and operated at the same location since 1946.
-Don’t miss it!
+Along with dozens of restaurants, you’ll find souvenir shops and beachwear stores conveniently located on the 1.2-mile Promenade.
+The undisputed heart and soul of Myrtle Beach Boardwalk stores is the Gay Dolphin Gift Cove.
+This family-owned and operated store was established in 1946 and still calls the original location along the new Boardwalk its home.

-Ripley’s Believe It or Not Odd-itorium is a family-friendly museum that is home to tons of cool oddities from around the world, ranging from shrunken heads and a 6-legged cow to scale models of the world’s tallest and shortest humans.
-This Boardwalk attraction is worth checking out while you’re in Myrtle Beach!
+If you’re searching for cool air conditioning and a refreshing change of pace, Ripley’s is a must.
+Ripley’s Believe It or Not Odd-itorium is home to a wide range of family-friendly oddities from around the world, including shrunken heads, a 6-legged cow, and scale models of the world’s tallest and shortest humans.

 More Info Visit WebsiteRipley’s Haunted Adventure

-Get your adrenaline pumping at Ripley’s Haunted Adventure in downtown Myrtle Beach!
-This fun attraction is currently Ripley’s Haunted Adventure – Laser Strike, where guests must get suited up and take down zombies which have infested the building.
+Guests ages eight and up can get their adrenaline pumping at Ripley’s Haunted Adventure in downtown Myrtle Beach.
+This bone-chilling attraction is currently Ripley’s Haunted Adventure – Laser Strike, where guests must suit up to take down zombies which have infested the building.
 Each guest will receive a laser gun to help them make it out alive.
-This attraction is for ages 8 and up.

 Download the Monster App Today!